 - give substance to the Board's vision, mission and priorities;

-- provide the Superintendent of Schools with parameters for the effective operation of the District and to inform and guide actions of staff;
+- provide the Superintendent of Schools with parameters for the effective operation of the Division and to inform and guide actions of staff;

 - provide the Board of Trustees with parameters for effective Board governance; and

-- articulate the District's culture and communicate the Board's values and philosophy to students, parents and the public.
+- articulate the Division's culture and communicate the Board's values and philosophy to students, parents and the public.

 - All statements of board policy shall meet the following criteria:

-- conform to the School Act and regulations, policies and orders issued under the authority of the School Act, and other relevant provincial and federal legislation;
+- conform to the Education Act and regulations, policies and orders issued under the authority of the Education Act, and other relevant provincial and federal legislation;

 - be consistent with other board policies;

-- create a framework within which the Superintendent of Schools can exercise professional judgment in discharging responsibility for the administration of the District;
+- create a framework within which the Superintendent of Schools can exercise professional judgment in discharging responsibility for the administration of the Division;

 - be broadly stated to provide guidance and the flexibility to address diverse situations while ensuring consistency across the system;